 Exercising with Diabetes

-Studies show that exercise is an effective prescription for managing type 2 diabetes, whereas your risk of diabetes increases with sedentary behaviors (e.g., prolonged TV watching, sitting at work and other sitting like reading and eating meals).
-But it’s important to know that exercise has an acute and chronic effect on the disease.
+Exercise has an acute and chronic effect on type 2 diabetes.
+Studies show that exercise is an effective prescription for managing this disease, whereas your risk of diabetes increases with sedentary behaviors (e.g., prolonged TV watching, sitting at work and other sitting like reading and eating meals).

 Diabetes requires close monitoring of your glucose, insulin and diet.
 It’s necessary to be particularly diligent when you plan to exercise or engage in any physical activity.
 When you have diabetes, you’re unable to metabolize glucose normally.
 Glucose (blood sugar) comes from the foods you eat and is your body’s most important source of energy and nutrients — especially during exercise.
 It’s needed by all your cells and organs, such as your brain and muscles.
 Continue reading